src-d/style-analyzer/lookout/style/typos/research/README.md

 ### Data for building the model

 - File with vocabulary: tokens considered correct by the model with their frequencies.

+Vocabulary for code identifiers tokens is available at `lookout/style/typos/16k_vocabulary.csv`

 - File with frequencies (weights) for tokens (not only from the vocabulary, as many as possible).

+Frequencies for code identifiers' tokens are available at `lookout/style/typos/research/all_frequencies.csv`

 - File with pretrained fasttext model.

+Pretrained 10-dimensional vectorizer is available at `lookout/style/typos/research/id_vecs_10.bin`.

 ### Input